 Expense reimbursements represent the contractual recovery from tenants of certain common area maintenance, insurance, property tax, promotional, advertising and management expenses.
 Accordingly, these reimbursements generally fluctuate consistently with the related reimbursable property operating expenses to which they relate.
 Expense reimbursements increased \$6.0 million, or 9%, in the 2008 period compared to the 2007 period.
 The 2008 period includes an increase in termination fees related to recoverable expenses of \$738,000 compared to 2007.
 Excluding termination fees related to recoverable expenses and abandoned due diligence costs included in property operating expenses, expense reimbursements, expressed as a percentage of property operating expenses were 91% and 89% in the 2008 and 2007 periods, respectively.
-This increase is due to higher caps on recoveries of reimbursable expenses negotiated upon the renewal of leases by tenants.
+This increase is due to higher caps on recoveries of reimbursable expenses ments.